gurumdari/vimmy/README.md

 package_status_normal=' '
 ```

-You need to install `nerd-fonts` to properly see the icons in the above settings.
+You need to install Nerd Fonts to properly see the icons in the above settings.

 ### **package_status_weight**
 Letter Status Icon | package_status_weight